IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 You can then use VirtualBox to import this virtual appliance to create new VM as needed, :ref:`The import process is detailed here <import_vbox_vm_image>`.

-Given the flexible nature of oms-kickstart, accepting any compilation of git repositories with formula (modules, states, config, etc) for SaltStack, there are few limitations to what services and applications can be deployed.
+Given the flexible nature of oms-kickstart, accepting any compilation of Git repositories with formula (modules, states, config, etc) for SaltStack, there are few limitations to what services and applications can be deployed.
 This is a great setup for local development, custom deployments, and general hacking with